 2. Be a part of a cutting-edge career field.
 While ultrasound is most often associated with pregnancy, ultrasound imaging is used in a growing number of ways, which translates to good job opportunities for the future.

 3. Earn a great salary.
 Your ultrasound technician education will qualify you for a job with great salary potential.
 According to the U.S. Bureau of Labor Statistics, the median pay for diagnostic medical sonographers is $62,540.

 4. Use your skills to help people.
 You’ll be preparing for a job you can feel good about.
 Being able to use your knowledge and skills to help people is a reward that goes beyond earning a paycheck.

 5. Lots of job opportunities.
 Health careers are some of the fastest growing jobs in the U.S.—and ultrasound is no exception.
-After graduating from your program, you’ll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow a whopping 24 percent by 2024.
+After graduating from your program, you’ll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow a whopping 24 percent over at least the next decade.

 Ultrasound Technician: What You’ll Do

 Ultrasound technicians, also known as diagnostic medical sonographers, are responsible for operating equipment that produce and record images or conduct tests.
 These images are then used by physicians to make a diagnosis.